George John Brett

 Pre War

-Born and lived in Tyttenhanger Green, Hertfordshire.
-George was employed, for fourteen years at Highfield Hall by Charles Morris.
+George John BRETT was born in 1887, in Tyttenhanger Green, Hertfordshire.
+George Jr. was employed, for fourteen years at Highfield Hall by Charles Morris.

-His parents were George and Ellen Brett and his wife’s name was Ellen Olivia (nee Childs – sister of Arhur Child who also died).
+His parents were George and Ellen Brett (nee Smith), and his wife’s name was Ellen Alvina (nee Childs – sister of Arthur Child who also died).

 The 1891 census also records the neighbours in Tyttenhanger Green as, Arthur George Payne and his parents William and Lillian; and Frederick James Cook and his family; both families suffered deaths in the Great War.

-The 1901 census records that George also had a sister, Mary Ann and confirms that George was employed as a rural boy worker undertaking domestic duties, This was probably the start of his employment with Charles Morris at Highfield Hall.
+The 1901 census records that George also had a sister, Mary Ann and confirms that George Jr. was employed as a rural boy worker undertaking domestic duties, this was probably the start of his employment with Charles Morris at Highfield Hall.

-George married Ellen Childs in St Mark’s Church on 4th September 1909 so at the time of the Great War, George was married but had no family.
+George married Ellen Alvina Childs of Smallford, Herts, the daughter of George Edward and Sarah Ann Childes at St Mark’s Church, Colney Heath, Herts, on 4th September 1909, so at the time of the Great War, George was married but had no family.

-Prior to enlisting was a member of Highfield Hall Cricket Club and was vice captain for many years.
+Prior to enlisting he was a member of the Highfield Hall Cricket Club and was vice captain for many years.
 He was wicket keeper and batsman for the team.

 Wartime Service

-George enlisted in the Bedfordshire regiment in St Albans in December 1914 and went out to France in July of 1915.
+George enlisted at St Albans, Herts, in December 1914, posted to the Bedfordshire Regiment, issued with the service number 18195, on completion of his training George went out to France on 26th July 1915, with the 7th Battalion.
 From the moment George went out to France the records would indicate that he had no home leave.

 When George’s death was reported his wife, Ellen, was living with his father, George Brett (senior) in Tyttenhanger Green.
-George was officially reported as killed in action on 1st July 1916, the first day of the Battle of the Somme, when nearly 20,000 men lost their lives and a further 40,000 were wounded or missing.
+George was officially reported as killed in action on 1st July 1916, the first day of the Battle of the Somme, (Battle of the Somme 1st July – 18th November1916) when nearly 20,000 men lost their lives and a further 40,000 were wounded or missing.

 The Herts Advertiser reported that: